 The charge for taxation is based on revenue profit for the year.
 Deferred taxation is recognised in respect of all timing differences that have originated but not reversed at the balance sheet date.
 Investment Trusts which have approval under Section 1158 of the Corporation Tax Act 2010 are not liable for taxation on capital gains.
-Any tax relief obtained in respect of investment management fees and other capital expenses charged or allocated to the capital column of the Statement of Comprehensive Income is reflected in the capital reserve and a corresponding amount is charged against the revenue column of the Statement of Comprehensive Income.
+Any tax relief obtained in respect of investment management fees and other capital expenses charged or allocated to the capital column of the Statement of Profit or Loss and Other Comprehensive Income is reflected in the capital reserve and a corresponding amount is charged against the revenue column of the Statement of Profit or Loss and Other Comprehensive Income.
 The tax relief is the amount by which corporation tax payable is reduced as a result of these capital expenses.